-- 13. Install the new spring in reverse order. - 14.
+- 10. Remove the lower bolt from the spring hanger. - 11.
+Remove the spring bolt from the other end of the spring and remove the spring from the vehicle. - 12.
+Inspect the spring bolts and spring hangers for signs of wear or damage.
+If any wear or damage is found, then they must be replaced. - 13.
+Install the new spring in reverse order. - 14.
 If the spring hanger bolts do not have a grease fitting, lube the spring bushings before installing the spring. - 15.
-Tighten the spring hanger bolts securely, but not so tight as to bind the spring. - 16.
-Lower the vehicle. - 17.
-Reconnect the main positive and negative cables at the batteries. - 18.
-Remove the blocks from behind the wheels. - 19.
+Torque the spring hanger bolts to 20 ft-lbs. - 16.
+If the spring bolts are equipped with grease fittings, lube them at this time. - 17.
+Lower the vehicle. - 18.
+Reconnect the main positive and negative cables at the batteries. - 19.
+Remove the blocks from behind the wheels. - 20.
 Release the parking brake and test drive the vehicle.